This article is written by Nisha kiran, BA-LLB, 2022, PRESIDENCY UNIVERSITY,BANGALORE during her internship at LeDroit India.

 Illustrations and Case Law: Implementation of Decriminalization

-The impact of these amendments is best understood through examples and judicial rulings that followed.
-A landmark instance is the treatment of pending prosecutions for offences that were decriminalized by the 2020 amendment.
+Examples and subsequent judicial rulings best illustrate the impact of these amendments.
+A landmark instance involves how courts treated pending prosecutions for offences decriminalized by the 2020 amendment.
 The Madras High Court’s 2023 decision in M/s.
 Shine School of Excellence Pvt.
 Ltd. v.
-Registrar of Companies is instructive.
-In that case, directors of a company were prosecuted for failing to file the annual return and financial statements for the year 2016–17, offences under Sections 92(5) and 137(3) of the Companies Act.
-While the criminal case was ongoing, the law changed – by virtue of the 2019 Amendment, these offences (failure to file annual return/financials) had been relegated to mere “penalties” adjudicated by ROC rather than crimes.
-The petitioners argued that continuing with a criminal trial despite the amendment would be unjust, especially since they eventually filed the documents and even paid late penalties to the ROC.
+Registrar of Companies The case before the Registrar of Companies is instructive.
+In that case, authorities prosecuted the company’s directors for failing to file the annual return and financial statements for the year 2016–17, which the Companies Act classified as offences under Sections 92(5) and 137(3).
+While the criminal case was ongoing, lawmakers enacted the 2019 Amendment, changing the law and reclassifying these offences (failure to file annual returns or financials) as mere “penalties” adjudicated by the ROC instead of crimes.
+The petitioners asserted that continuing the criminal trial after the amendment would be unjust, especially since they had already filed the documents and paid the late penalties to the ROC.
 Citing the Supreme Court’s doctrine from T. Barai v.
 Henry Ah Hoe (1983) that beneficial amendments reducing punishment should apply to pending cases, the High Court agreed.

-As a result, the directors in Shine School were spared a criminal trial; instead, their default was dealt with by the ROC imposing a late fee/penalty.
-This case is a clear example of decriminalization improving ease of doing business – a lengthy court proceeding was averted in favor of a swift administrative resolution, allowing the entrepreneurs to focus back on their school business after paying the due penalty.
+As a result, the ROC spared the directors in the Shine School case from a criminal trial and instead imposed a late fee or penalty for their default.
+This case clearly demonstrates how decriminalization improved the ease of doing business — it replaced a lengthy court proceeding with a swift administrative resolution, enabling the entrepreneurs to refocus on their school business after paying the due penalty.

 Has Ease of Doing Business Improved?

-The above reforms and their implementation strongly suggest a positive answer – yes, decriminalization of Companies Act offences has improved the ease of doing business in India, albeit with some caveats.
-By removing the threat of criminal action for minor compliance issues, India’s corporate regulatory atmosphere has become more relaxed and “trust-based”, encouraging honest entrepreneurs to operate without constant fear of imprisonment for inadvertent lapses.
+These reforms suggest a clear answer: yes, decriminalizing Companies Act offences has improved ease of doing business in India.
+By removing criminal threats for minor compliance issues, India has created a more relaxed, trust-based regulatory environment that allows honest entrepreneurs to operate without fear of imprisonment for inadvertent lapses.
 Several specific outcomes bolster this conclusion:

-- Faster Resolution of Compliance Defaults: Corporate defaults that would previously result in court cases (taking years to conclude) are now resolved in a matter of months through adjudication orders.
+- Authorities now resolve corporate defaults that previously led to court cases (taking years to conclude) within a few months through adjudication orders.
 The surge in ROC orders (157 in 2019 to 765 in 2023) shows that thousands of cases have been diverted away from courts.
 Businesses can simply pay a monetary penalty and “move on after paying the penalty rather than fighting prosecution”, as officials observed.
 This agility directly contributes to ease of doing business – management time and legal expenses are saved, and the uncertainty of criminal proceedings is avoided.

 - Reduced Litigation and Lower Compliance Costs: Decriminalization has significantly reduced the number of prosecutions the government pursues.
 The MCA’s withdrawal of over 7,000 pending cases in 2023 is evidence of a lighter litigation footprint.
 Less litigation means lower legal costs for companies and less diversion of resources towards handling court cases.
 As mundane disputes move out of courts, the judicial system can focus on serious corporate frauds and insolvency matters, potentially yielding faster outcomes there too.
 For companies, compliance now often means a financial consequence (penalty) rather than entanglement with criminal lawyers and court appearances.
 This more predictable and business-like handling of defaults improves confidence in the regulatory regime.

 - Focus on Substance over Form: A critical benefit is that corporate officers can focus on substantive business operations and governance, rather than being overly occupied with procedural compliance to avoid jail.
 The decriminalized regime maintains accountability (through financial penalties) but is more forgiving of technical or venial breaches.
 This allows businesses to allocate resources and attention to innovation, expansion and sound governance practices.
 For instance, the removal of the mandatory company seal and other such small compliance burdens were steps in the same direction.
-In essence, the regulatory burden has been recalibrated to be more reasonable.
-Honest mistakes or delays can be corrected by paying a fee, whereas deliberate fraud still attracts harsh punishment – a balanced approach.
+In essence, regulators have recalibrated the burden to make it more reasonable.
+Companies can correct honest mistakes or delays by paying a fee, while authorities continue to impose harsh punishment for deliberate fraud — a balanced approach.

 Nonetheless, it is important to temper the optimism with some critical observations.
 Decriminalization is not a remedy, and its success in improving the business climate depends on effective implementation and maintaining a balance so as not to undermine corporate governance: